Garcinia dulcis: Uses

 The orange coloured fruits can be eaten fresh; they contain a sour, juicy pulp, which can be preserved into jam.
 Green dye can be obtained from the bark, when mixed with indigo it gives a brown colour which is used to dye mats.
 From the unripe fruits a yellow dye, called gamboge, can be extracted, but is considered inferior to other dyes from members of the same genus like Garcinia xanthochymus.
-Garcinia dulcis also has medicanal purposes; it can be used for the treatment of wounds or scurvy.
+Garcinia dulcis also has medicinal purposes; it can be used for the treatment of wounds or scurvy.
+Testing on rats has indicated that the fruit's rind could have use as a treatment for metabolic syndrome.